MithrilJS/mithril.js/docs/index.md

 As you can see, this component simply renders a link to `#!/hello`.
 The `#!` part is known as a hashbang, and it's a common convention used in Single Page Applications to indicate that the stuff after it (the `/hello` part) is a route path.

-Now that we going to have more than one screen, we use `m.route` instead of `m.mount`.
+Now that we're going to have more than one screen, we use `m.route` instead of `m.mount`.

 ```javascript
 m.route(root, "/splash", {